laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-12/day-3/lecture-materials/passing-props.md

 It seems we forgot about one of the rules of JSX:

-:oncoming_police_car: Any JavaScript code that needs to be executed in JSX must be enclosed in opening/closing curls braces `{}`
+🚨 Any JavaScript code that needs to be executed in JSX must be enclosed in opening/closing curls braces `{}`

 ```js
 <h5 className="card-title">{props.title}</h5>